 To the Swedish authorities I would demand to change their mindset.
 This is not about prestige, but about responsibly maximise measures towards saving people’s life.
 I would recommend mass testing, in the highest rate possible.
 Particularly among the elderly and populations at risk on the base of concomitant, non-treated diseases and other vulnerabilities.
 Such socio-economic, ethnic-minority related, etc. Testing allows the identification of infection clusters, and the ensuing isolation of cases.

 I would ask for changing the financial/economic priorities.
 To think less in ‘saving’ big corporate business and more in saving lives of Swedish people.
 Instead, to direct appropriate industries to the immediate fabrication of medical equipment, and related supplies.

-I would like to ask transparency in the statistic output.
-People has the right to know who other fatalities may have resulted because of the changing of the priorities in emergency hospitals and health-care establishments.
+I would ask for transparency in the statistic output.
+People have the right to know which other fatalities may have also resulted because of the changing of the priorities in emergency hospitals and health-care establishments.
 As an illustration of collateral fatalities among the elderly: In Coccaglio, Italy, a Lombardy town of 8.700 people, had only 85 deaths in all year 2019.
 Now in only March, the town recorded 56 deaths –of which only 12 were officially attributed to the coronavirus.